 Despite any misgivings and preconceived notions, I‘d soon discover I had a lot to learn in Texas.

-Going in Blind Besides blinds, I’d also never used a vehicle on a hunt before; I’d ridden ATVs a couple of times but I’d never operated a side-by-side (SxS) unit.
+Besides blinds, I’d also never used a vehicle on a hunt before; I’d ridden ATVs a couple of times but I’d never operated a side-by-side (SxS) unit.
 Though in some ways I viewed vehicles as unnatural and unnecessary additions to hunts (much like blinds), I wasn’t totally averse to using one.
 In fact I realized the Viking VI would be great to have on hand to assist with things that normally are a workout, like dragging and transporting a dead deer.

 The first day in camp I did my due diligence and confirmed the zero of my rifle at 200 yards.
 I also familiarized myself with the Viking VI.
 Steve Nessl, the ATV and SxS vehicle marketing manager of Yamaha, gave me the rundown.
 We would ride in a Viking VI Ranch Edition along with Rusty Weed, Yamaha’s videographer, plus hunting gear and Rusty’s video equipment.
 So it was clear the vehicle’s extra seats and generous cargo capacity would come in handy.